Pause before you buy.

 Evidence Found

-The product lists nine signal peptides and explains their theoretical function but does not provide dose information or clinical proof that these peptides in this formulation produce the stated effects.
+The page describes the presence of peptides and their theoretical function but does not provide direct evidence or clinical data demonstrating these effects.

 • Claim